Towing Industry Reforms

 • Occupational authorisations for towing workers and towing service providers who provide crash towing services, including fit and proper character provisions across the State.

-• changes to the conduct and obligations of towing workers when seeking the authority to tow a crashed vehicle, including adherence to safety standards, and set maximum charges;
+• changes to the conduct, behaviour and obligations of towing workers when seeking the authority to tow a crashed vehicle,

-Stage 2 and 3, will introduce occupational authorisations for towing workers and towing service providers who provide crash towing services.
-It is anticipated that Stages 2 and 3 will commence in 2025/2026 and 2026/2027 respectively, dependant on the development of supporting systems.
+Stage 2 and 3 will introduce occupational authorisations for towing workers and towing service providers who provide crash towing services.
+It is anticipated that Stages 2 and 3 will commence in 2025/2026 and 2026/2027 respectively, contingent on the development of supporting systems.

 If you would like further information on the reforms or updates as they progress, please sign up using the form below.